exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/platform_management/organization.rst.txt

                 | :program:`all`: Asks for SSL for all IP addresses.(Cannot be selected as the internal API uses HTTP to access.)
             * - optionsIta.drivers
               - | Set to True to install the target driver.
 Set to False if not installing.
-                | If no driver key is input, the value will be set to True by default.
                 | MongoDB is needed in order to install Exastro OASE.
 This item is not available if the system does not have MongoDB ("MONGO_HOST" environment variable is empty)
               - Yes
               - | Specify true/false for the following driver keys.
 Configure whether to install the driver for when creating workspaces or not.
 Can be ommited.